notpluto/Blog/content/blog/reflections/index.md

 <i>(Most part of this post was written in early February, since then it's been sitting in my drafts)</i>

-> How does one make a decision when presented by the dilemma: to explore or exploit?
+> <i>How does one make a decision when presented by the dilemma: to explore or exploit?</i>

 A few years back when I first started being outdoors, it was easy for me to form an opinion that living in the mountains or, more amidst nature is something I would be doing more of in the days to come.
 Though looking back at it now it would be fair to say that I was more in love with the 'concept' of doing it than 'doing' itself.
 Well, this time it wasn't exactly the same but until a few months back, it never occurred to me that something along these lines would come up again with [AltCampus](https://altcampus.io).